 United States MSB license makes MetaTdex more compliant

-NEW YORK, Nov.
-3, 2022 /PRNewswire/ -- On October 24th, Eastern Time, MetaTdex successfully obtained a United States MSB license (Money Services Business), and that will help MetaTdex to further its global compliance strategy.
+DUBAI, UNITED ARAB EMIRATES, November 10, 2022 /EINPresswire.com/ -- On October 24th, Eastern Time, MetaTdex successfully obtained a United States MSB license (Money Services Business), and that will help MetaTdex to further its global compliance strategy.
 This license is a financial license approved and issued by FinCEN (Financial Crimes Enforcement Agency) a bureau of the U.S. Department of the Treasury.
 Which allows MetaTdex to conduct digital currency transactions in a safe and compliant process.

 The Department of the Treasury and the SFO （Securities and Futures Commission) have stipulated that MSB is a virtual currency exchange.
 And all the businesses that engage in digital asset-related business in the United States must register and get an MSB license from FinCEN.